packetchaos/Navi_pro/README.md

  * export - Export Agent or Asset data into a CSV
  * delete - Delete an object by it's ID
  * mail - Mail a report
+ * Tag - Create a Category/Value Pair

- There are eleven single use commands:
+ There are fifteen single use commands:
+ * add - Manually Add an asset to Tenable.io
  * scan - Create and lanuch a scan
  * start - Start a scan by Scan-ID
  * pause - Pause a scan by Scan-ID